Overtime: Misclassification Of Employees As Exempt

 - Disputes over calculating the hours of salespersons, trainees and resident workers

 If you are engaged in an overtime dispute in California, the attorneys at Winton Strauss Law Group, P.C., are here to help you pursue the best possible outcome.
-We have extensive experience handling employment law claims for employees and employers throughout the San Francisco Bay area, Sacramento, and all the way across the I-80 corridor to Lake Tahoe.
+We have extensive experience handling employment law claims for employees and employers from the San Francisco Bay area, Sacramento, and all the way across the I-80 corridor to Lake Tahoe.

 Meal And Rest Breaks